psolbach/grip/README.md

-Grip.js is a lightweight (1kb) insertion switch for Javascript modules.
+Grip.js is a lightweight (1kb) insertion switch for Javascript files.
 This can help replace Grunt or any other full-fledged build system in favor
 of a more minimal approach.
-Borrowing from require.js,
+Borrowing from [require.js](https://github.com/jrburke/requirejs),
 a single script tag in your HTML will

 1. Insert an array of unpacked Javascript modules for development.